Appearance

 Local auto-appear

-This will use the JSON object from the global autoelements option, even if autoappear is false.
+This will use the object (or JSON string) from the global autoelements option, even if autoappear is false.

 • This is a list item